jobsearch-works/js-resume-parser/README.md

 - Saves parsed results as JSON files in the 'parsed' directory
 - Intelligent section detection using common section headers
 - Handles various resume formats and layouts
-- **Verification System**: Identifies and reports content from the PDF that might be missing in the parsed output
+- **Verification System**: Identifies and reports content that might be missing in the parsed output
 - **Schema Validation**: Ensures all parsers produce standardized output format regardless of resume type

 ## Architecture